utopia-foss/utopia/docker/README.md

 If name or tag of the image change, do not forget to adapt the `DUNE_ENV_IMAGE` variable in the `gitlab-ci.yml`, telling the job which image to pull and push.

+You can also manually perform the update by calling

+    docker build --no-cache -f dune-env-update.dockerfile -t ccees/utopia:bionic .